brian-rose/notebook_diff_tutorial/README.md

 ## The problem

-As well all know by now, Jupyter notebook `*.ipynb` files are awesome because they combine formatted text, source code and rich graphical output.
+As we all know by now, Jupyter notebook `*.ipynb` files are awesome because they combine formatted text, source code and rich graphical output.
 However they don't play well with traditional text-based version control because a `diff` of two notebook versions is kind of a mess.

 ## The goal

 We would like to do the following:
-- save a `*ipynb` in version control (git)
+- save a notebook file (`*.ipynb`) in version control (git)
 - make some changes to it
 - See a rich visual comparison of the two versions, highlighting changes to all three elements of the notebook (text, code, graphics)